cagau/nlfem/README.md

     - Note, if the installation requires sudo you might want to setup a virtual environment.
 - Check your installation by running solve_nonlocal
     - <code> python3 solve_nonlocal.py </code>

+- If cmake cannot be found try installing it.
+If it still cannot be found try reloading the CMake Project.